rikurauhala/fullstack/exercises/hours.md

 # Work hour tracking

-This document is used to keep track of hours that I have spent working on part0.
+This document is used to keep track of hours that I have spent working on the course.

+## Part 0

 | date       | hours  | description                                                                |
 | ---------: | -----: | :--------------------------------------------------------------------------|